Leeds Carnegie sign Jersey forward Nathan Hannay

 "Nathan has had an opportunity to continue his career with a different Championship club, and he goes with our best wishes," said Jersey director of rugby Ben Harvey.

-Hannay was captain of the island side for the first part of this season and was selected in the Championship representative team that faced the Maori All Blacks in November.
+Hannay was captain of the island side for the first part of this season and was selected in the

 "He made a significant contribution to our promotion-winning seasons in National Two South and National One and, should all go to plan this week, we'll be looking forward to catching up with him again next season," Harvey added.